-While many are born with the proverbial silver spoon in the mouth, I was born with a pen in my hand — a screenwriter influenced by everything Jamaica, everything Los Angeles.
-My chosen genre contrasts drama, political thrillers, and drama contrasting beauty and and the beast, yin and yang. the magical things noticed in my early life, Jamaica.
+While many are born with the proverbial silver spoon in the mouth, I was born with a pen, a child growing up influenced by everything Jamaica, everything Los Angeles.
+Exotic.
+My chosen style captures the yin and yang of danger amidst beauty.

-I later attended the Art Center College of Design.
-While there, I become a joyful painter, a fashion model, while working as an art director, and costume-designer, however, I left art for fashion, receiving a degree from The Fashion Institute of Design and Merchandising.
-While there, a famous costume designer encouraged me: “You must do costumes for film!” she said.
-She looked like an exclamation in 3-D, so I listened.
+I later attended the Art Center College of Design, Pasadena.
+While there, I become a joyful painter, a fashion model, while working part-time in music videos as an art director and costume-designer.
+I left art for fashion, receiving a degree from The Fashion Institute of Design and Merchandising.
+While there, a famous costume designer encouraged me: “You must do costumes for film!”
+She looked like an exclamation mark in 3-D, so I listened.

-In 1998, after a stint at Paramount Pictures, I became a part of the Ali-Parker Film family (formerly Renge Films) with Bill Parker and Karolyn Ali.
-There I learned what being a “hyphenate” was – job-wise.
-I was a costumer / Art Director / and writer, especially in development.
+After a stint at Paramount Pictures, I became a part of the Ali-Parker Film family (formerly Renge Films) with Karolyn Ali.
+There I learned what being a “hyphenate” was.
+I was a costumer / Art Director / and writer, and helping develop chosen projects.
 The best part?
 I learned the kind of things you can’t pick up in school.

-So at seven years old I was writing and now, here it was again.
-I studied film at UCLA going the extension route, and befriended my mentor, Linda Palmer, who formerly ran Columbia Studios; and Debra Hill (The Fisher King).
-Debra has sadly passed away.
-Linda and I remained friends until her recent passing.
+I studied film at UCLA going the extension route, and befriended my mentor, Linda Palmer, who once ran Columbia Studios; Linda and I remained friends until her recent passing.
 The loss was a blow, but along came another mentor in writing, Mr. John Truby.

-While at UCLA, a film I wrote, “Jamaica Beat,” premiered at Universal’s Hitchcock Theater to an overcrowded audience which included my classmates and professors.
-The Write-ups landed me my first agent.
+While at UCLA, a film I wrote premiered at Universal’s Hitchcock Theater to an overcrowded audience which included my classmates and professors.
+The Write-ups landed me my first agent, Buchwald and Associates.

 I recently completed a screenplay based on Iris Chang’s “Shanghai Massacre,” (working title, “The Rabbi of Shanghai,”) with the help of Mike Medavoy at Phoenix Studios.
 Mr. Medavoy was more than helpful.
 He kindly offered me a series of interviews with his mother, who is now in her eighties with whom he credits his having survived internment .
 Mike was in Shanghai until age seven and was wonderfully forthcoming in describing his memories.
 “The Rabbi of Shanghai” is now in Development.

-Mike also facilitated a connection with the famous J.G Ballard.
+Mr. Medavoy also facilitated a connection with the famous J.G Ballard’s work.
 His best-known books are Crash (1973), adapted into a film by David Cronenberg, and the semi-autobiographical Empire of the Sun (1984), made into a film by Steven Spielberg, based on Ballard’s boyhood in the International Settlement and internment by the Japanese Imperial Army during the Second World War.